2023-10-11 13:00:00

 “Be careful, death is loose in the city,” a taxi driver warns us at the beginning of this literary tour of the places where that monstrous ferocious animal prowls, that “apocalyptic beast,” which one would say has escaped from its natural cage.

 In the vast majority of these 31 stories, fruits of 15 years of writing (1991-2007), the will, the need to narrate, emerges to convince us that life is also loose, unbridled, open, unbridled, loving.
 We believe in life “despite the fact that death continually visits the streets.”
 And he tells us how solidarity, friendship, filial feelings, compassion, the enjoyment of music, the practice of art, of theater survive.
-And especially about writing.
+And especially regarding writing.
 Art becomes a means of salvation, a way of dreaming the absolute.

 “Why write?
 Because we cannot do anything else: Testimony, resistance, humanity, navigation between reality and our fictions, writing to exist,” advises doctor and writer Javier Burgos Cantor.